Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/tooltips.md

 <!-- Boosted mod : design callout -->
 {{< ods-incompatibility-alert >}}
-This customized variant should not be used because it does not respect the Orange Design System specifications.
+This **customized** variant should not be used because it does not respect the Orange Design System specifications.
 More generally, customizing tooltip CSS might lead to mismatch the Orange Design System.

-For the correct design, please refer to [Tooltip](https://system.design.orange.com/0c1af118d/p/932946-tooltip/b/417f3e) on the Orange Design System website.
+Please refer to the [Tooltip](https://system.design.orange.com/0c1af118d/p/932946-tooltip/b/417f3e) guidelines  on the Orange Design System website.
 {{< /ods-incompatibility-alert >}}

 {{< added-in "5.2.0" >}}